UKVI Approved Banks in India for UK Visa 2026 – Updated List

 What is the minimum balance for a UK student visa from India?

-How do I verify if my bank is UKVI approved?
+How do I verify if my bank is UKVI-acceptable?

 Can I use a joint account for UK visa funds?